ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 #### New Features

 ##### `graphql` Package
-- Added CORS configuration support
+- Added the CORS configuration support

 #### Improvements